manticoresoftware/manticoresearch/manual/english/Searching/KNN.md

   - Vector array: Works the same as `query_vector`.
 * `query_vector`: (Legacy parameter) The search vector as an array of numbers.
 Still supported for backward compatibility.
   **Note:** Use either `query` or `query_vector`, not both in the same request.
 * `ef`: optional size of the dynamic list used during the search.
 A higher `ef` leads to more accurate but slower search.
+The default is 10.
 * `rescore`: Enables KNN rescoring (disabled by default).
 Set to `1` in SQL or `true` in JSON to enable rescoring.
 After the KNN search is completed using quantized vectors (with possible oversampling), distances are recalculated with the original (full-precision) vectors and results are re-sorted to improve ranking accuracy.
 * `oversampling`: Sets a factor (float value) by which `k` is multiplied when executing the KNN search, causing more candidates to be retrieved than needed using quantized vectors.
 No oversampling is applied by default.
 These candidates can be re-evaluated later if rescoring is enabled.
 Oversampling also works with non-quantized vectors.
 Since it increases `k`, which affects how the HNSW index works, it may cause a small change in result accuracy.